 From the IRS to ESAC, a number of organizations work to ensure PEOs adhere to strict regulatory standards that confirm their ability to take on financial risk and responsibility on behalf of clients.
 Learn about the PEO industry’s most stringent credentials, and why it’s important to partner with a PEO that has earned all three of them.

 The Employer Services Assurance Corporation (ESAC) accreditation is the PEO industry’s gold standard, requiring a PEO to meet rigorous financial, ethical, and operational standards in order to qualify.

-Through its initial and ongoing certification process, ESAC accreditation certifies that a PEO is adhering to important industry standards and that all key employer obligations are paid, including federal and state employment taxes, and health, employee benefit, and workers’ compensation obligations.
+Through its initial and ongoing process, ESAC certification signals that a PEO is adhering to important industry standards and that all key employer obligations are paid, including federal and state employment taxes, and health, employee benefit, and workers’ compensation obligations.
 PEOs gain accreditation by meeting more than 40 financial, ethical and operational standards and regularly report to ESAC to demonstrate ongoing compliance.
 Check out this infographic to learn about the key features of ESAC accreditation.

 Only about 4% of PEOs in the United States earn this distinction, demonstrating the exceptional record and reliability of ESAC-accredited PEOs.
 You can verify accreditations and download certificates at https://www.peoreliability.org/find.
 To view PrestigePEO’s certificates, click here.

 As part of the services provided to SMBs, PEOs handle sensitive payroll responsibilities and tax administration on behalf of their clients.
 It’s important to choose a PEO that is certified by the IRS as a Certified Professional Employer Organization (CPEO).
 This ensures the PEO adheres to various financial and tax reporting requirements as specified by the IRS.